strvcom/strv-guidelines/git.md

 - Do not end the subject line with a period
 - Use present tense, imperative mood in the subject line, e.g. `Add online indicator`, not ~~`Adds online indicator`~~, ~~`Added online indicator`~~
 - Wrap the body at 72 characters
-- Use the body to explain what and why vs. how (ie. describe why this feature exists in terms of business value rather than how you implemented it, unless the implementation itself is complex enough to warrant explaining to future developers)
+- Use the body to explain what and why vs. how (i.e. describe why this feature exists in terms of business value rather than how you implemented it, unless the implementation itself is complex enough to warrant explaining to future developers)
 - If you use an issue tracker, put references to them at the end of the message
 - For example: _"Fix NullPointerException in ProductListAdapter"_ is a much better message than _"fixed bug"_, the latter is wrong, because it is in past tense, in lowercase and not so descriptive